juliakreutzer/loons/README.md

 6. For a selection of the most divergent words, the cluster members are listed and a number of visualizations are plotted: Maximum Spanning Trees over similarity matrices, Chernoff faces, and scatter plots in the CCA-projected space

 For a full run of this analysis, execute

 `python visualize <embedding1.pkl> <embedding2.pkl> <w2i1.pkl> <w2i2.pkl> --name <MyAnalysis>`

 If you specify the parameter `--vocab <MyList.txt>` this list will provide a pre-selection on potentially interesting words.

 Any questions?
-Ideas or even use-cases? --> kreutzer <at> cl.uni-heidelberg.de
+Ideas or even use-cases? --> kreutzer@cl.uni-heidelberg.de